DynamoDB vs Google Firestore - The Ultimate Comparison

 Shared Attributes for DynamoDB and Google Firestore

 At a high level, DynamoDB and Google Firestore are both serverless, fully managed services offered by AWS and Google Cloud.
-It implies that developers do not need to provision a database server but can immediately create a table and consume the service.
+This implies that developers do not need to provision a database server but can immediately create a table and consume the service.

 Finally, both databases are high-speed; DynamoDB can serve up to 100 million requests per day with single-digit millisecond latency, while Google Firestore can serve up to 50,000 document reads per day (on a free plan) with near real-time responses.